 Promoting British Values

-The government set out its definition of British values in the 2011 Prevent Strategy, and the Prime Minister has reiterated these values this year.
+The government set out its definition of British values in the 2011 Prevent Strategy.

 We value the diverse ethnic backgrounds of all students, staff and families.
 We teach our children to be tolerant and respectful towards others, embracing the differences in our community and the wider world.
 At Winford these values are reinforced regularly and in the following ways:

-Pupils have the opportunity to have their voices heard through our School Council.
-School Council meetings are made up of pupils who are directly elected by secret ballot of pupils.
+Pupils have the opportunity to have their voices heard through our School house meetings.
+House meetings are made up of all pupils, grouped vertically in house groups.
 In these meetings students are able to discuss themes and issues which affect their life within the school.
-The Student Council is genuinely able to effect change within the school.
-For the younger pupils who find meetings difficult, we have councillors who collect the views of our youngest children in a non-meeting setting.
+This voice is genuinely able to effect change within the school.
+During these meetings, we also discuss current matters or the value of the term.

-In addition, students have the opportunity to have their voices heard through Student Voice activities whereby subject leaders meet with children to discuss their learning.
+In addition, students have the opportunity to have their voices heard through Student Voice activities whereby subject leaders, the Headteacher or governors meet with children to discuss their learning.

 The Rule of Law